Why the NSX Is the Best Car Honda Ever Made

 Key Takeaways

-• The original 1990 NSX used an all-aluminium monocoque body weighing 210 kg and a kerb weight of approximately 1,370 kg, making it lighter than most rivals despite comparable power.
+The original 1990 NSX used an all-aluminium monocoque structure, doors, hood, and deck lids included, weighing approximately 210 kg, saving around 200 kg over an equivalent steel structure, with a total kerb weight of approximately 1,370 kg.

-• The second-generation NSX produces 573 horsepower from a twin-turbocharged V6 and three electric motors, with a 0–60 mph time of 3.1 seconds.
+The second-generation NSX produced 573 horsepower from a twin-turbocharged V6 and three electric motors, with a 0-60 mph time of 3.1 seconds.
+Honda ended second-generation production in 2022.

-• The Sport Hybrid SH-AWD torque-vectoring system on the 2017+ NSX vectors drive independently to each front wheel, providing handling precision that goes beyond what a conventional AWD system offers.
+The Sport Hybrid SH-AWD torque-vectoring system on the 2017 NSX vectors drive independently to each front wheel, providing handling correction beyond what a conventional AWD system offers, though the added complexity brought a 355 kg weight penalty over the original.

 Written by